Carequality/CEQSubscription/input/pagecontent/index.md

 * Is a request for notifications based on a one or more Topics.
 The end date is required and is a maximum of two years, without renewal.

 #### Notification
-* Is a simple FHIR 'knock' using a bundle containing only the Topic code and FullURL of the relevant resource created
+* Is a simple FHIR  bundle containing only the Subscription Status (a resource including the Topic code and notification count) and FullURL of the relevant resource created

 #### Security Notes
 * It is beyond the scope of this project to define security and authentication procedures.
 Please see the Carequality FHIR Implementation Guide at [LINK] for details on Registration and Authorization.